When it comes to working with

 nethogs -d 10 eth0

 This list of common linux commands for system monitoring will help you in monitoring any linux system or a remote server in 90% of cases.
 But sometimes you’ll require more specific tools to debug an issue.
-In a multi-server environment, where a server has an increased latency or is not responding at all – just logging into it via ssh
+In a multi-server environment, where a server has an increased latency or is not responding at all – just logging into it via ssh and running htop

 will most likely tell you about its health.